-Following the methods outlined by Lutes et al. (2009) and Sikkink et al. (2009), fire effects modeling was conducted using the First Order Fire Effects Model (FOFEM) version 5.9 to simulate PM2.5 smoke emissions, soil heating, and fuel consumption.
-Pseudo-plots with loading attributes were developed for grasslands using the loading data from FCCS.
+Following the methods outlined by Lutes et al. (2009) and Sikkink et al. (2009), fire effects modeling was conducted using the First Order Fire Effects Model (FOFEM) version 5.9 to simulate PM2.5 smoke emissions and soil heating.
+Pseudo-plots (a method to address a lack of field data using existing plot and geospatial data) with loading attributes were developed for grasslands using the loading data from FCCS.
 For some FLMs, the shrub loading in the LF National attributes from Sikkink et al. (2009) summed shrub and herb loading into shrub loading.
 Fire effects were run on these data for a comparison with a professional judgment split of the loading between shrub and grass.
 The burnable agriculture and burnable urban types with loading attributes were also included in these data.
 A series of iterative cluster analyses of fire effects, fuel loading, and data subsets were then performed to (1) validate the addition of grassland models, (2) separate shrub loading into shrub and herb loading, (3) cross-walk the NLCD types to an FLM, and (4) evaluate whether the classification was adequate to deal with post-disturbance conditions.
-The results indicated that the addition of three grassland models with low, moderate, and high grass fuel loading, in combination with the separation of shrub and grass loading, greatly enhanced the separation of the fire effects clusters and achieved objectives.
+The results indicated that the addition of three grassland models with low, moderate, and high grass fuel loading, in combination with the separation of shrub and grass loading greatly enhanced the separation of the fire effects clusters and achieved objectives.
 The burnable agriculture and burnable urban types with fuel loading were cross-walked to an FLM model.
 These analyses resulted in 30 FLMs, with some adjustment in the loading attributes.

 FLM mapping methods applied rules developed from the LFRDB plot data for assignment of a given FLM to various combinations of EVT, EVC, and EVH.
 For the western U.S., fuel bed measurements of coarse woody debris (CWD), fine woody debris, duff, and litter were compiled from the LFRDB for 24 LF zones.
-These data and subsequent rules were then used for mapping FLM in the SC GeoArea.
-Of 17,708 fire effects records, 2,813 had the necessary measurements to key to a FLM.
+These data and subsequent rules were then used for mapping FLM in the SE GeoArea.
+Of 17,708 fire effects records, 2,813 had the necessary measurements to match to a FLM.
 The following procedures outline how plot level data were used to create seamless maps for all LF zones.

-A fuelbed measurement majority method was applied to map FLMs.
+A fuelbed measurement majority method was applied to map FLMs, which are depicted by Figure 14.
 This mapping process included the following steps: